LiskArchive/lisk-sdk/elements/lisk-p2p/README.md

 # @liskhq/lisk-p2p

-@liskhq/lisk-p2p is containing unstructured P2P library for creating and running unstructured P2P networks.
-The aim of this library is to make it easier for developers to create P2P projects without thinking about security, discovery, selection and eviction mechanisms and concentrate more on developing use cases and P2P projects on top of it.
-A developer can leverage underlying robust security, discovery and selections mechanisms and use the easy to use interface to use the library.
-This library implements features proposed in [LIP: 0004: Introduce robust peer selection and banning mechanism](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0004.md).
+@liskhq/lisk-p2p is a library for creating unstructured P2P networks.
+The library in abstraction enables peer discovery, network security, and reliability.
+A developer can leverage all the underlying specifications proposed in [LIP: 0004: Introduce robust peer selection and banning mechanism](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0004.md) and use the library for building p2p use cases.

 ## Installation